CONTENTS

 Rickey, and I welcome them to their legislature today.

-to make sure we find the best path forward for both.
-Thank you, Mr. Speaker.
+housing authority to make sure we find the best path forward for both.
+Thank

 Thank you, Mr. Speaker.
 Deb and Rickey are constituents of mine.
 Deb has lived